 The Fathers' Rights Movement: Overview

-The fathers’ rights movement is a social movement advocating for greater rights for fathers in family law, child support, and custody decisions.
-Many fathers’ rights proponents argue that the legal system is biased against fathers when it comes to family decisions, leaving many dads who desire to share parenting responsibility without the chance to do so.
+The fathers' rights movement is a social movement advocating for greater rights for fathers in all areas of family law.
+Fathers' rights proponents argue that the legal system is biased against fathers when it comes to child support, visitation, and child custody decisions.
+It leaves many dads who desire to share parenting responsibility without the chance to do so.

 Formation of the Fathers' Rights Movement

-Fathers’ rights supporters seek to reform what they view as a bias in family law.
-They assert that courts too often presume that a mother should have primary custody of a child.
-Some advocates say that family courts are too easily influenced by false claims of abuse, an assertion which has been criticized by others.
+Fathers' rights supporters assert that courts too often presume that a mother should have primary custody of a child.
+Some say that family courts are too easily influenced by the false claims of abuse brought by mothers, an assertion that has been criticized by domestic violence researchers.

-Some of the issues central to the fathers’ rights movement include the following:
+Central issues of the fathers' rights movement include the following:

 Greater Parenting Time for Fathers